thestevenbell/AmazonAlexaSkill_FluReport/README.md

 - list of values for any custom slot types.(not used in this project as Amazon has a standard US States Slot type already defined)
 - States Enum, this used to take user slot in put and the parsed state fields from the CDC API and parse them into the same format.
 This file is derived from https://github.com/AustinC/UnitedStates/blob/master/src/main/java/unitedstates/US.java .
 Thanks AustinC for making this openly available.
-The list did not include teritories, so Guam, Puerto Rico and the Virgin Islands were added to the list.
+The list did not include territories, so Guam, Puerto Rico and the Virgin Islands were added to the list.
 - FluReportSpeechlet.java, this is where the majority of the logic for flow of the Skill resides.
 It handles the input of intents and slots and returns the appropriate speech text or terminates the session as necessary.
 - FluReportSpeechletRequestStreamHandler.java, provides the entry point to application from an outside application like the associated
- Alexa Skill app Flu Report.
+ Alexa Skill app Influenza Info.
 The name of this class must be provided during the Lambda setup so that the platform can map to it.
 Improper reference to the class or any malformation of this class will error out the Lambda.
 - fluReportCDCXML.java, set up as a singleton so that there is only one instance of the class holding the CDC fle report.
 This class makes a call to get the flu report and saves is as type Document.
 The document is parsed as in PAX style XML.
 In a normal server hosted